-A civil infraction is not a crime, although it is a charge filed against the defendant by the government.
+Although it is a charge filed against the defendant by the government, a civil infraction is not a crime.

 Before pleading guilty to any charge, a defendant should have a clear understanding of the nature of the charge.
 Sometimes people are confused about a charge, and mistakenly believe that a misdemeanor charge is a civil infraction.
 For example, in some states the offense of driving without your license on your person or driving with expired tabs on your license plate may be charged as a civil infraction, while in other state's it is charged as a criminal misdemeanor.

 Often it will be possible to determine from the ticket itself whether the charge is a civil infraction or is for a criminal misdemeanor offense.
 Misdemeanor offenses usually require an appearance in court, while civil infractions for the most part do not.
 Any person who reviews a ticket but remains confused about whether the charge is a misdemeanor or civil infraction should seek clarification from a criminal defense lawyer.